 Picture Mode allows for optimally adjusted black gamma levels, contrast, sharpness, and colour, to keep you in the heart of the action and, crucially, able to see what's going on.
-When combined with G-SYNC, this monitor's picture should be smooth as silk.
+When combined with G-SYNC, this monitor's picture should be smooth as silk too.

-Certainly, a monitor more suited for immersive gaming, it provides you with a strong budget option, but if you want to splash the cash, you could also check out one of the best curved monitors for gaming.
+Certainly, it's a monitor more suited for immersive gaming, providing you with a strong budget option, but if you want to splash the cash, you could also check out one of the best curved monitors for gaming as an alternative.

 This depends entirely on what you intend to use it for.
-If you are an active gamer who likes to keep up with fast paced games such as Call of Duty Warzone, then you should be considering at least a 240Hz option, as the increased refresh rate will significantly impact your play and keep you one step ahead of your competition.
+If you are an active gamer who likes to keep up with fast-paced games such as Call of Duty Warzone, then you should be considering at least a 240hz option, as the increased refresh rate will significantly impact your play and keep you one step ahead of your competition.

-However, if you prefer a more immersive style of game, then it may be worth opting for a higher resolution but lower frame rate monitor, such as one of the best HDMI 2.1 monitors, as this will provide greater picture clarity, and you won't be looking for any top-tier speeds like a 240hz bit of kit can provide.
+However, if you prefer a more immersive style of game, then it may be worth opting for a higher resolution but lower frame rate monitor as this will provide greater picture clarity, and you won't be looking for any top-tier speeds like a 240hz bit of kit can provide.

 Again, this is entirely dependent on your financial situation, but the monitors featured here all range from roughly $250 to $400.

-While you can find options for lower, you will struggle to get any of the quality that these and more expensive options will provide, and you may be better off going for one of the best budget 144Hz monitors instead.
+While you can find options for lower, you will struggle to get any of the quality that these and more expensive options provide, in which case, you may be better off going for one of the best budget 144Hz monitors instead.

-Conversely, if you're after higher resolution to go alongside your high refresh rate, then you could be more interested in a more premium option.
+Conversely, if you're after a higher resolution to go alongside your high refresh rate, then you could be more interested in a more premium option.
 It all depends on what you're after, your available budget, and your overall needs.

-There is no true minimum requirement for competitive gaming, but we believe that 240Hz is a great middle ground.
-144Hz, while affordable, is going to be much less suitable for fast-paced titles at the very top end of the ability scale.
+There is no true minimum requirement for competitive gaming, but we believe that 240hz is a great middle ground.
+144hz, while affordable, is less suitable for fast-paced titles at the very top end of the ability scale.

-While 360Hz monitors are available, they come in at a much higher cost, and there comes a point where you may not even be capable of noticing a difference in smoothness anyway.
+While 360hz monitors are available, they come in at a much higher cost, and there comes a point where you may not even be capable of noticing a difference in smoothness anyway.
 Therefore, we'd say 240hz is perhaps the sweet spot between price and performance.